 Are those little upside-down tear dropped holes sharp?

 They are not sharp, or at least, the unit we have is not sharp.
 It would be irresponsible to say, outright, that they are not sharp when there could be a production error.
 We can say that they are not meant to be sharp.
 If you get one that is sharp then you should talk to us and see what we can do.
 Would it be possible to cut yourself on them?
 The answer is only if you put a lot of pressure on your fingertips and really dug into the holes.
-It is similar to a butter knife, generally, they will not cut you but you if exert a lot of pressure on the knife then it will be forced to press into your skin and possibly cut you.
+They will not cut you.
+Exerting a lot of force through movement or pressure will cause the holes to cut you if your finger is stuck in them at the time.
+If that happens then it can possibly cut you.
 The holes, on the demo unit we have, are not sharp at all but you could, in theory, find a way to cut yourself if you had enough weight on the rack and really pulled as hard as you could on the hole.
 It is still only a possibility.
-It is not guaranteed to happen unless there was some sort of production error when your unit was produced.
+It is not guaranteed to happen.
+There is a caveat, however.
+If there was some sort of production error when your unit was produced then it is possible.

 What if I got my finger stuck in one of those little holes?

-You could get injured if they were to get stuck and the cart rolled away at a high speed.
+Fingers can find themselves stuck and subject to injury.
+An even more dangerous situation occurs when the cart tries to roll away at a high speed.
 However, you might have a hard time actually getting a finger in there unless you have very small fingers/hands and/or you are a child.
 It goes without saying that kids should stay away from this rolling shelf, especially if they are very young.
 They will, likely not have enough strength to control a shelf like this if it started to roll and the scenario we talked about above would become a possibility.
 If you are an adult and you have decently sized hands then you probably will not have a problem.
 The hand in the pictures is not big and the fingers, generally, do not fit in the holes, the only finger that could is the pinky finger.
 If you have small fingers or fingers that do fit then you will have to be cautious using this shelving unit.

 Do the sides of the metal rack fit snuggly or is there some room?

 There is a little bit of room or play on the shelf.
-However, because of the design of the shelf, they are not going to come out because they are physically stopped by the sides of the shelving unit.
+However, because of the design of the shelf, they are not going to come out.
+The sides of the shelving unit stop the rack from coming out of the shelf.
 Of course, because there is some play, then you should be aware there is some room for possible pinching.
 If you are moving a lot of weight then you probably want to steer clear of moving the unit around the corners where the inner shelf meets the sides.